Normanbg/Personal_Research/index.md

 It is a document created **collaborative among the team** (if it is a small team, it will be done with whole team, if it is a big one, it will be done with the leads of each section), as it affects each member of the team directly.
 It serves as a comprehensive task list of everything that needs to be implemented in the game and all of the components thereof.
 Which is then given a man-month requirement individually to help to define a most likely rough timeline for the development engagement.
-There are professional project management tools like Jira or MS Project that helps the production plan, but the simple spreadsheet production plan is a decent solution that works in a snap. *Example in excel from a [Business Model Report](https://zoltanjakibcfe.weebly.com/career-development-for-the-computer-games-industry.html).*
+There are professional project management tools like Jira or MS Project that helps the production plan, but the simple spreadsheet production plan is a decent solution that works in a snap.

 <img src="https://i.imgur.com/fLrgxGX.jpg">
 *Example in excel from a [Business Model Report](https://zoltanjakibcfe.weebly.com/career-development-for-the-computer-games-industry.html).*

 ## Aspects to take in account when doing a production plan:

+#First of all:

-First of all, we have to know that the game production pipeline is divided into 3 branches:
+We have to know that the game production pipeline is divided into 3 branches:

 1·**PRE-PRODUCTION:** is time to have just an idea of a game from where to start building (e.g. “Make a game about number matching”).Having this, it is time to define all the details and came out with a **solid** game concept.
 Documents like [Game Design Document "GDD"](https://en.wikipedia.org/wiki/Game_design_document), [Technical Design Document "TDD"](https://www.studytonight.com/3d-game-engineering-with-unity/tdd-and-gdd), [Paper Prototype](http://gamedevelopertips.com/paper-prototyping-game-development/) are done here.